Frequently Asked Questions

 Q: What are your hours?

 During the Fall and Spring semesters, SACC is open for in-person services Monday through Friday from 9:00AM to 7:00PM.
-Online tutoring is available Monday through Thursday, 9:00AM to 9:00PM, Friday from 9:00AM to 6:00PM, and Saturday from 9:00AM to 4:00PM.
+Online tutoring is available Monday through Friday, 9:00AM to 9:00PM, and Saturday from 9:00AM to 4:00PM.
 Additional times outside of these hours may also be available for online tutoring, depending on tutor availability.

 When there are no classes in session, SACC is closed.